 We all know and love Michael Phelps.
 He’s the most decorated Olympian in history, with 28 medals…23 of them gold.
-His career spanned 5 Olympic Games — 2 decades of dominance.
+His career spanned 5 Games — 2 decades of dominance.

 You’re probably curious, what did Phelps do to become the greatest swimmer the world has ever seen?
 Today we’re diving into how Michael Phelps became a superstar athlete who made history.